Rodents: Rats and Mice

 Transmission of Diseases

-The diseases transmitted by rodents and other animals to men are known as Zoonoses and there is a wide range on a world wide basis.
+The diseases transmitted by rodents and other animals to men are known as zoonoses, and there is a wide range on a worldwide basis.

 Plague